comunica/website/pages/association/bounty_process.md

 ## Rules

-While anyone is allowed to take up bounties, if board members want to take up bounties, all other board members have to agree, to avoid conflicts of interest.
+1. While anyone is allowed to take up bounties, if board members want to take up bounties, all other board members have to agree, to avoid conflicts of interest.
+2. Once assigned, bounties are expected to be delivered in a timely manner.
+If the developer does not communicate any progress for more than a week (without prior notification of unavailability), the bounty may become unassigned.